macsyd/csc370-database-project/project-deliverables/sprint-5/Sprint-5.md

 # Sprint 5
 ## Goals for this sprint
 **Competency:** *"Preserves FD's: Checks if a decomposition preserves FD's and decomposes into third normal form (3NF) when appropriate"* <br>
-* Check if all the functional dependencies in our ERD are preserved in our database which is in BCNF
+* Check if all the functional dependencies in our ERD are preserved in our database, which is already in BCNF
 * Decompose our database into 3NF if appropriate

 **Competency:** *"Preserves MVD's: Checks if a decomposition preserves multi-value dependencies (MVD's) and decomposes into 4NF when appropriate"* <br>